ltzmax/maxcogs/README.md

 - [fixator10](https://github.com/fixator10) For help with coding at most parts.

-- [Preda](https://github.com/PredaaA/predacogs) For help on the OnConnect cog and alot more.
+- [Preda](https://github.com/PredaaA/predacogs) For help alot more.

-- [Ghost](https://github.com/Arman0334) For all the hard work on OnConnect cog.

 ## Support
 - You can find me in the [Cog Support server](https://discord.gg/GET4DVk) #support_othercogts or in [Red main server](https://discord.gg/red) in #testing for questions.
 Just ping MAX#1000 (345628097929936898)